IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Protection Concerns

-* This is for developers working on a configuration files.
+* This is for developers working on configuration files.
 If you're looking to explicitly set the ids of protection concern options, this can be done by editing the lookup in the configuration under ```lookup-protection-concerns```.

 # Exporting and Importing the Configuration Bundle